tbusillo/teensy-uuid/README.md

 If you intend to distribute your package via a manager (e.g., `npm`, `yarn`, etc), this template includes [standard-version](https://github.com/conventional-changelog/standard-version).

-To run a release, update the included `./.npmrc` with the URL of the

 ## Releasing

 To release a new version, run the following command:

 ```bash

 pnpm run release